lysender/proxy-rs/README.md

 ## Stack and features

-- Use axum as the web framework.
+- Use `axum` as the web framework.
-- Use reqwest to make the requests to the target API.
+- Use `reqwest` to make the requests to the target API.
 - Support for CORS (permissive mode).
 - Proxies multiple targets
 - Supports binary files like images
+- Supports simple auth middleware
 - No support for websockets.

 ## Configuration